lorint/brick/README.md

 can be integrated in order to work in tandem with The Brick.

 Please use GitHub's [issue tracker](https://github.com/lorint/brick/issues) to reach out to us.

+## Similar Gems

+(Are there any???)
+A few aspects of **The Brick** resemble Django's [inspectdb](http://docs.djangoproject.com/en/dev/ref/django-admin/#inspectdb) and Laravel's [RevengeDb](https://github.com/daavelar/reveng-database), and in the Ruby world some ages ago a cool guy named Dr Nic created a piece of wizardry he called "[magic_models](https://github.com/voraz/dr-nic-magic-models/tree/master)" which would auto-create models in RAM, along with validators.
+On the Admin Panel side of the house, perhaps [Motor Admin](https://www.getmotoradmin.com/) automates enough things that it comes closest to being similar to **The Brick**.
+But really nothing I'm aware of matches up to everything here, especially considering all the logic around optimising JOINs to make them fast, or auto-creation of APIs, or partial ERD diagrams to help navigate, or the support for all flavours of `has_many` associations.
+If you do find anything out there, Rails or not, that resembles any of this, please let me know because I want to join forces with whoever would create such a thing.

 ## Contributing